lxbigdadd7/soe/README.md

 The code and models to reproduce results will be published as long as the paper is published.

-But I'm pretty sure you can reproduce soe by yourself.
+But I'm pretty sure you can reproduce soe and try it with your IL planners.
 It's very easy as:

 ```
 if index % interval == 0: